moovweb/open-tritium/README.md

 Setup $MOOV_HOME var to be your GOPATH:
 `export MOOV_HOME=$GOPATH`

+Ensure the dependent clibs are inside a /clibs folder within GOPATH

+Setup $DYLD_LIBRARY_PATH for linking to those clibs `export DYLD_LIBRARY_PATH=$GOPATH/clibs/lib`

 2. Fetch the dependencies

-Ensure the dependent clibs are inside a /clibs folder within GOPATH

-Fetching dependencies, for now check out the oss branch of each public repository:
+Fetch the moovweb repositories for tritium dependencies.
+For current compatability, switch to the 'oss' branch of each.

 `cd $GOPATH`
 `go get github.com/moovweb/gokogiri`